How do I know if my central A/C system uses R-22?

 As the supply of R-22 decreases, it may cost hundreds of dollars for only the refrigerant and any future problems would be even more expense.
 There are several advantages to consider upgrading your R-22 system including greater efficiency, reduced cooling costs, improved reliability and better for the environment.

 If your A/C system uses R-22, has had performance issues in the past several years, we recommend being proactive in considering replacing it this summer.
-We have a variety of ways to help make the upgrade more palatable including rebates, special financing and loyalty points.
+We have a variety of ways to help make the upgrade more palatable including manufacturer and utility rebates, special financing and loyalty points.
 Contact us today to schedule your complimentary installation estimate.